-- The relevant laws and regulations of the country, and the manner in which they are applied; - Observance of the rights and freedoms guaranteed by the ECHR, particularly Article 15(2), the ICCPR and the UN CAT; - Observance of the non-refoulement principle; - Application of effective legal remedies.883
+- Observance of the rights and freedoms guaranteed by the ECHR, particularly Article 15(2), the ICCPR and the UN CAT; - Observance of the non-refoulement principle; - Application of effective legal remedies.941

 The Asylum Act explicitly recognises that the safe country of origin assessment implies the use of information from sources such as EUAA, UNHCR, the Council of Europe, and other relevant international organisations.
-Also, the fulfilment of the conditions for the application of the safe country of origin concept shall be established on a case-by-case basis.884
+Also, the fulfilment of the conditions for the application of the safe country of origin concept shall be established on a case-by-case basis.942

-However, it is prescribed that the Government shall determine a List of Safe Countries of Origin, on the proposal of the Ministry of Foreign Affairs which can be revised as needed, taking into account the abovelisted criteria, 885 as well as 'the views of the competent authorities specified by this Law.'886 A country included in the List of Safe Countries of Origin may be considered a safe country of origin in a specific case only if the applicant holds the nationality of that country or had habitual residence (in case of statelessness) and has failed to explain why the country in question cannot be considered safe in their case.887 This list is yet to be adopted.
+However, it is prescribed that the Government shall determine a List of Safe Countries of Origin, on the proposal of the Ministry of Foreign Affairs which can be revised as needed, taking into account the above-listed criteria, 943 as well as 'the views of the competent authorities specified by this Law.'
+944 A country included in the List of Safe Countries of Origin may be considered a safe country of origin in a specific case only if the applicant holds the nationality of that country or had habitual residence (in case of statelessness) and has failed to explain why the country in question cannot be considered safe in their case.
+945 This list is yet to be adopted.

-The safe country of origin concept was applied only once in practice so far and in relation to a citizen of Montenegro.888 This decision was confirmed during the course of 2019 by both the Asylum Commission889 and the Administrative Court.890 No decisions relying on the safe country of origin concept were issued in 2020, 2021, 2022 and 2023 according to the author's knowledge.
+The safe country of origin concept was applied only once in practice so far and in relation to a citizen of Montenegro.
+This decision was confirmed during the course of 2019 by both the Asylum Commission and the Administrative Court.
+48 No decisions relying on the safe country of origin concept were issued in 2020, 2021, 2022, 2023 and 2024 according to the author's knowledge.